Peripheral Angiogram/Arteriogram Q&A

 Peripheral Angiogram, sometimes referred to as a Peripheral Arteriogram, allows the doctor to see inside your arteries to assess the extent of the blockages, and to plan the next steps in your treatment.
-The doctors at Vascular Health Institute in Dallas, TX may try to open them up with one or more methods.
+If there is a blockage, your doctor may try to open it up using one or more methods.
 Questions you may have about what happens during the procedure are provided below.

 A peripheral angiogram is a test that uses X-rays and dye to help your doctor find narrowed or blocked areas in one or more of the arteries that supply blood to your legs.
 The test is also called a peripheral arteriogram.